Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Invariant Moves

 First, we describe a method to transform one cube diagram to another using moves that are reminiscent of triangle moves, but which are less restrictive than cube commutations.
 In particular, the crossing conditions on the projections are ignored.
 Let $b$ be a $z$-cube bend in a $z$-flat $B$, such that $b$ is composed of two segments $b_1$ and $b_2$.
 Insert a copy of $B$ anywhere in the cube along the $z$-axis.
 Name the new copy $B'$ and suppose the translate of $b$ in $B'$ is named $b'$ and is composed of two segments $b_1'$ and $b_2'$.
 The parallel segments $b_1$ and $b_1^\prime$ form two sides of a rectangle $r_1$, and the parallel segments $b_2$ and $b_2^\prime$ form two sides of a rectangle $r_2$.
 Suppose the interiors of $r_1$ and $r_2$ are disjoint from the link (see Figure~\ref{cubebendmove}).
 Then the $z$-flat $B$ can be removed from the cube, while the $z$-flat $B'$ is kept in the cube.
 Call such a move a {\it $z$-cube bend move}.
 Similarly define {\it $x$-cube bend moves} and {\it $y$-cube bend moves}.
 Note that the marking conditions continue to hold but the crossing conditions may no longer be satisfied.

 \begin{lemma} Let $\Gamma$ and $\Gamma'$ be two cube diagrams representing the same oriented link.
-Then $\Gamma'$ can be obtained from $\Gamma$ from a finite sequence of cube stabilizations/destabilizations and cube bend moves. \end{lemma} \begin{proof} Let $G$ be the grid diagram associated to the $(x,y)$-projection of $\Gamma$ and let $G'$ be the grid diagram associated to the $(x,y)$-projection of $\Gamma'$.
+Then $\Gamma'$ can be obtained from $\Gamma$ from a finite sequence of cube stabilizations and cube bend moves. \end{lemma} \begin{proof} Let $G$ be the grid diagram associated to the $(x,y)$-projection of $\Gamma$ and let $G'$ be the grid diagram associated to the $(x,y)$-projection of $\Gamma'$.
 Then there is a sequence of grid diagram moves taking $G$ to $G'$ by Proposition~\ref{gridmovesprop}.
 This sequence can be used to induce a sequence of moves on the cube diagram taking $\Gamma$ to $\Gamma'$.

 There are two possible ways a commutation move on the $(x,y)$-projection of a cube diagram might not induce a cube bend move on the cube: either switching the corresponding flats in the cube is not a cube bend move or switching the corresponding flats breaks the crossing conditions for the $(x,y)$-projection of the cube (see Figure~\ref{badcom3}).
+In general cube bend moves do not have to preserve the crossing conditions in any projection; in what follows we consider only cases where the crossing conditions are preserved in the $(x, y)$-projection.

 Each of the $x$-cube bend moves in Figure~\ref{badcom3} can be achieved if the $z$-flat containing the segment $s$ is moved via a $z$-cube bend move into the appropriate spot: in front of the shaded regions for cases (iv), (vi), and (vii), and behind the shaded region for (v).
 Because of the crossing conditions in the $(x,y)$-projection, the segment $s$ is free to move where necessary as part of a $z$-cube bend move.
 However, the other segment in the $z$-cube bend containing $s$ may prevent the necessary $z$-cube bend move (see the first picture of Figure~\ref{untwistbends}).